basho/basho_docs/content/riak/cs/2.1.1/cookbooks/configuration/riak-for-cs.md

 ## The Proper Backends for Riak CS

-The default backend used by Riak is the [[Bitcask]] backend, but the Riak CS package includes a special backend that should be used by the Riak cluster that is part of the Riak CS system.
-It is a custom version of the standard [[Multi]] backend that ships with Riak.
+The default backend used by Riak is the [Bitcask](/riak/kv/2.1.3/setup/planning/backend/bitcask) backend, but the Riak CS package includes a special backend that should be used by the Riak cluster that is part of the Riak CS system.
+It is a custom version of the standard [Multi](/riak/kv/2.1.3/setup/planning/backend/multi) backend that ships with Riak.

-Some of the Riak buckets used internally by Riak CS use secondary indexes, which currently requires the [[LevelDB]] backend.
+Some of the Riak buckets used internally by Riak CS use secondary indexes, which currently requires the [LevelDB](/riak/kv/2.1.3/setup/planning/backend/leveldb) backend.
 Other parts of the Riak CS system can benefit from the use of the Bitcask backend.
-The use of the custom [[Multi]] backend enables Riak CS to take advantage of the strengths of both of these backends to achieve the best blend of performance and features.
+The use of the custom [Multi](/riak/kv/2.1.3/setup/planning/backend/multi) backend enables Riak CS to take advantage of the strengths of both of these backends to achieve the best blend of performance and features.
 The next section covers how to properly set up Riak to use this Multi backend.

-Additionally, the Riak CS storage calculation system uses Riak's [[MapReduce|Using MapReduce]] to sum the files in a bucket.
+Additionally, the Riak CS storage calculation system uses Riak's [MapReduce](/riak/kv/2.1.3/developing/usage/mapreduce) to sum the files in a bucket.
 This means that you must tell all of your Riak nodes where to find Riak CS's compiled files before calculating storage.

 A few other settings must be modified to configure a Riak node as part of a Riak CS system, such as the node IP address and the IP address and